 Chances Of Getting Breast Cancer

-Taking the following life-saving actions by making healthy choices will help you reduce the chances of getting breast cancer and other chronic diseases.
-You can bet that the other human beings in your life will thank you for taking good care of yourself:
+Taking the following life-saving actions by making healthy choices will help you reduce the risks of getting breast cancer and other chronic diseases.
+You can bet the caring others in your life will thank you for taking good care of yourself:

 - Find out if you have a family history of breast cancer or any inherited changes in your BRCA1 and BRCA2 genes.
 You may (or may not) be at a higher risk for breast cancer.